 That said, Netflix still has by far the biggest selection of exclusive TV shows and movies of any streaming service out there, and the technical quality of its platform is unmatched, offering flawless 4K streams, snappy navigation and unmatched device compatability.

 While some of us have cancelled our Netflix accounts (only to come back), the big list of the best Netflix shows is long enough to keep some hanging on.
 Shows like Stranger Things 4, The Sandman and Dahmer – Monster: The Jeffrey Dahmer Story have proven to be some of Netflix's biggest recent hits, however its movie content has been far less impressive of late.
 Netflix's recent movie contributions seem to range from algorithm-driven Kevin Hart misfires like Me Time, to wildly expensive yet entirely soulless actioners like The Gray Man.
-Thankfully, we have another Extraction film to look forward to.
+That said, Extraction 2 was well-received, and recent titles like They Cloned Tyrone have given the service a much-needed quality boost.

 If you can get past Netflix's costly pricing tiers (prices start at AU$10.99 for one standard definition stream, all the way to AU$22.99 for four 4K streams), the service is still worthwhile for its enormous number of exclusives and for the overall quality of its service which, as we've already mentioned, is unmatched.